 It might seem a bit premature to start saving money at a young age for a retirement that looks so far away.
 But the ideal time to do it is while you’re young.
 Find out why.

-Making contributions to your retirement plan account while you’re young could have a significant impact on the amount of money you may be able to accumulate by the time you retire.
+Contributing to your retirement plan when you’re young can have a significant impact on the amount of money you’ll have when it’s time to retire.

-This is a hypothetical example used for illustrative purposes only.
-It is not representative of any investment vehicle.
-It assumes monthly compounding.
-Your investment results will be different.
+This is a hypothetical example for illustrative purposes only, and does not represent any specific investment product.
+It assumes monthly compound interest.
+The results of your investment will be different.

-Contributing for retirement is very convenient with your employer’s plan.
-You don’t have to make a special trip to the bank or write a check each month.
-Your plan contributions are automatically deducted from your paycheck each pay period and put into your plan account.
-Because you don’t receive that money, you aren’t tempted to spend it instead of investing on your retirement.
-Try to increase your contribution whenever you can.
+Contributing toward retirement is very convenient with the plans offered by employers.
+You no longer have to visit the bank or write a check every month—your contribution is automatically deducted from your salary and deposited in your retirement plan.
+And since you never see that money, you won’t be tempted to spend it.
+And another thing—try to increase your contribution whenever you can.

-* Stock investing involves a high degree of risk.
+*Investing in stocks entails a high level of risk.
 Stock prices fluctuate and investors may lose money.

-For more information regarding the benefits of your retirement plan, please contact your Human Resources Department or access your account online.
+For more information about your retirement plan’s specific benefits, contact your company’s Human Resources Department or go to Trust Online.

-The content of this material is for informational purposes only and intends solely to serve as a guide and additional tool in helping you plan for retirement.
-Banco Popular de Puerto Rico, its affiliate or subsidiaries do not engage in the offering of tax, legal or accounting advice.
-Please consults with an appropriately licensed legal, accounting or tax professional for any necessary guidance.
-The investments products offered through Banco Popular’s retirement plans, including any proceeds generated, are not insured by the FDIC, are not deposits or obligations of or guaranteed by Banco Popular de Puerto its subsidiaries and/or affiliates.
-Investment products involve risks, including the possible loss of the invested principal.
-Please request a prospectus and it carefully before investing.
+The contents of this article are for informational purposes only, and are intended only to serve as a guide and an additional tool for helping you plan your retirement.
+Banco Popular de Puerto Rico, its subsidiaries and/or affiliates do not offer tax consultant, legal, or accounting services.
+If you wish legal, tax, or accounting advice, you should consult a professional specializing in those areas.
+Investment products offered in the Banco Popular’s retirement plans, including any possible earnings generated, are not insured by the FDIC, are not deposits or obligations, are not guaranteed by the Banco Popular, its subsidiaries and/or affiliates, and they entail risk, including the possible loss of the principal invested.
+Please read mutual funds’ prospectuses before investing.